 1. How would you define your role within the Engagement and Transformation team?

 I play a supportive role within research and project management components of the portfolio.
 A significant part of my work is focused on reporting: contributing to annual E&T Portfolio reports, VC quarterly reports to Council, and other document development.
-I contribute to research outputs within the portfolio, and provide graphic design support within the DVC ETP Office, CriSHET, and Transformation Office.
-I have also been appointed as a Safety, Health and Environment (SHE) representative for the Bird Street Campus.
+I contribute to research outputs within the portfolio, and provide graphic design support within the DVC ETP Office, CriSHET, and TIMS.

 2. What does Engagement and Transformation in Higher Education look like to you?